A guide to toys for the first five years: a complete list

 Focus on: doll's house

-- Threading buttons (or use the sewing kit)
+- Threading buttons and beads (or use the sewing kit)

 - Second set of blocks (more varied shapes)

 - Dressing up clothes, or hats and tails (or use silks or fabric you find at home).
 Box of props.

 - Loose parts (or use dried beans and pasta)